Personalized Advocacy For Over Two Decades In Missoula

 For many who file for divorce, it is something they are doing for the first time, so the process can be confusing and extremely stressful.

 In Montana, after retaining a lawyer, you file a petition for dissolution and serve the party.
-The party has 21 days to respond, and if he or she does not, it is a default and that person may be prohibited from participating in the process and the filing party can solely determine the outcome of property and parenting issues.
-In all divorces, filing the petition is followed by an information gathering stage in which parties exchange disclosures of assets and debts and income and monthly expenses.
-They are required to disclose everything.
+They have 21 days to respond, and if they do not, it is a default and that person may be prohibited from participating in the process, meaning the filing party can solely determine the outcome of property and parenting issues.

 To complete a divorce, it is necessary to negotiate two documents if you have children: